What is on the packing list?

 - Socks (lots...
 2-3/day)

-- Laundry bag for storing dirty clothes (laundry services not available- although we can help if there is a "clothing emergency" during the week)
+- FYI- laundry services are not available, however, we can help if there is a "clothing emergency" during the week

 - Plastic bags for packing wet clothing/ towels at end of camp